Frequently Asked Questions For depositors

 Is deposition of cells with EBiSC a free process?

 Yes.
-If EBiSC agrees to bank your cells then you will not be asked to pay for this process.
+If EBiSC agrees to deposit your cells then you will not be asked to pay for this process.

 Do I have to be an EBiSC project partner to deposit cells with EBiSC?